 You can redeem points for either cash or gift cards.
 I prefer gift cards, and can typically get two to three gift cards every six weeks without spending a ton of time on Swagbucks.

-If you prefer to shop online, Swagbucks is a great option to save money.
+If you prefer to shop online, Swagbucks is an excellent choice among other get paid to shop apps.
 The site claims you can shop at over 1,500 online retailers to get cash back on your shopping.
 In some cases you can get up to ten percent cash back.

-Although they’re not grocery shopping apps, you can save quite a bit of money by using Groupon and LivingSocial.
-Both platforms are fairly similar so we’ll cover them as one.
 If you consider yourself a foodie, love trying new things in your area, or love to travel, you could score some incredible deals.
+You can even find deals on affordable animal clinics to care for your four-legged friend.

 In my area alone, I scored 60 percent off two tickets at a popular paintball arena, 50 percent off annual passes to my daughter’s favorite aquarium, and I got a pedicure and manicure deal for only $25.